TypeChecked/numerology/README.md

 ### BNat

 Binary-encoded `Nat`.
-Significantly faster, and relativelty easy for programmers to reason about.
+Significantly faster, and relatively easy for programmers to reason about.

 ### TNat

 Ternary-encoded `Nat`.
 Significantly faster again.
-Can reach 10^300 whilst performing addition and approx 10^40 for multiplication.
+Can reach 10<sup>300</sup> whilst performing addition and approx 10<sup>40</sup> for multiplication.

 It is harder to implement typeclasses for `TNat` than the alternatives.